Author: Chloe Benjamin

 Pacing: 3.5 stars

-A special thanks to Random House Canada for providing me with an ebook of The Only Cafe by Linden MacIntyre via NetGalley in exchange for an honest and timely review.
+A special thanks to Penguin Random House Canada on behalf of G.P.
+Putnam’s Sons for providing me with a copy of The Immortalists by Chloe Benjamin in exchange for an honest and timely review.

 About the Author: